sjbrown/1kfa/mod_guide_gm.md

 It's also something to consult for what's *not* special.
-If the titles on your list never talk about how their heroes acquire horses or boats, and instead just spontaneously present the characters on horseback or sailing at sea, then maybe your game should gloss over questions like "How did you get that horse?".
+If the titles on your list never talk about how their heroes acquire horses or boats, and instead just spontaneously present the characters on horseback or sailing at sea, then your game should skip over questions like "How did you get that horse?".

 The Touchstone List is also an early way that the players can signal to the GM the kind of fun they want to have.